yungyuc/nsdhw_22au/project/till22G/README.rst

 Testing framework: pytest

 The mains testing framework will be pytest.
 Since the project deals with a non-deterministic method, a suitable testing strategy still has to be developed.
-For C++ "Doctest" can be used as a light and flexible testing framework for small projects.
+For C++ Catch can be used as a testing Framework.

 Documentation: README.md